JoseD971/homepage/README.md

 ## Description

 This project implements a basic **homepage** consisting of three main sections: About, Projects, and Contact.
 The layout features a clean, structured design with responsive styling to ensure optimal viewing across different screen sizes.
-Key elements include flexible grid and flexbox layouts and media queries for adaptive spacing and sizing.
+Key elements include flexible grid and flexbox layouts, media queries for adaptive spacing and sizing, and the use of CSS variables defined in `:root` for easy theming and maintenance.

 ---